 Regardless of the unfortunate circumstances that not only I, but many people found themselves in.
 I learned and got to experience such a wide variety of roles, shoutout to the startup life, that I cherished each and every moment.
-I also discovered how poor my communication skills were and that I desperately needed to improve them.
+Through this, I also discovered how poor my communication skills were and that I desperately needed to improve them.

 I am a teacher

 With experience teaching ballet classes, warm-ups, improv, and more.
 Teaching msyelf all through high school.
 I was given a stack of textbooks, test books, and grading books.
 To this day I help out my siblings with schoolwork.
 I have learned how empowering it is for the student to make them feel like they did it themselves instead of you doing it for them.